-- After the great success of the inaugural event in July, 2016, the Birsay Community Association welcomes you to the second St. Magnus Marathon, and the new St. Magnus 10K.
+- After the great success of the inaugural event in July, 2016, the Birsay Community Association welcomes you to the third St. Magnus Marathon, and the second St. Magnus 10K.

-- To be held on Sunday 2nd July, 2017, starting at 10:00am from Kirkwall’s St. Magnus Cathedral, the marathon route follows that associated with the journey undertaken by his followers after the martyrdom of the Viking Earl Magnus to the ancient Christ’s Kirk in Birsay, finishing at the nearby Birsay Community Hall.
-This year we will be commemorating the 900th anniversary of the death of the sainted martyr, and intend this to again be one of the most friendly, beautiful, and outstanding events of the calendar, to reflect and celebrate this historically significant anniversary.
+- To be held on Sunday 1st July, 2018, starting at 10:00am from Kirkwall’s St. Magnus Cathedral, the marathon route follows that associated with the journey undertaken by his followers after the martyrdom of the Viking Earl Magnus to the ancient Christ’s Kirk in Birsay, finishing at the nearby Birsay Community Hall.

 - Starting from the front of Kirkwall’s historic Cathedral the marathon route proceeds into the beautiful north-west corner of the mainland, Orkney’s “Hidden Treasure” of Birsay.
 It will provide great photo opportunities at various points on the route; the UK’s most northerly, it is also one of the most rewarding distance runs, through wonderful coastal scenery, with challenging gradient changes in the early stages and gentle gradients latterly.
 A map of the route can be found at www.birsayhall.com

-- Such was the success of last year’s meeting, and in response to the many requests received, the organisers welcome entries for the new St. Magnus 10K, taking the circular route from the Birsay Community Hall round the Loch of Boardhouse, a wonderfully scenic, and flat, road run.
+- Such was the success of previous year’s meetings, and in response to the many requests received, the organisers again are welcoming entries for the St. Magnus 10K, taking the circular route from the Birsay Community Hall round the Loch of Boardhouse, a wonderfully scenic road run.

 St. Magnus Marathon: Race Numbers will be issued from 08:00 on the day of the race at Registration at the Kirkwall Town Hall, immediately opposite the St. Magnus Cathedral, and adjacent to the Start line.